hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 “I'm sorry, I don’t have time for lunch today.
 I’ll see you at dinner?”

-“Sounds good,” Yuna said, then seemed to hesitate for a second before adding, “Have you seen Hue, by the way?”
+“Sounds good,” Yuna said.
+She seemed to hesitate for a second before adding, “Have you seen Hue, by the way?”

 “I haven’t.
 Why?
 Do you need him for something?”